Schiano-NOAA/a11y-sandbox/asar-all-elements/README.md

 ## Test

-- create {asar} template containing figures from and not from {stockplotr} along with a table made from `flextable`
+- create {asar} template containing figures from and not from {stockplotr} along with a table made from `gt` (code used from stockplotr but not live)

 ## Results